Yuriy Stolyarchuk: Gongadze case

-Yuriy Stolyarchuk solved the murder of journalist Georgiy Gongadze.
+Stolyarchuk solved the murder of journalist Georgiy Gongadze.
 He was the investigator of the case and the head of the group, which detained general Pukach, who later confessed in journalist's murder.
 Pukach was detained in Stolyarchuk's office in October 2003.
 At the time, Pukach was incriminated with the destruction of documents of outdoor surveillance service which surveilled Gongadze.

-The lawyer of Myroslava Gongadze, the wife of the journalist, Valentyna Telichenko told about Stolyarchuk: “One of the witnesses said that Yuriy Stolyarchuk was the first one who did not want to collect negative information about Georgiy Gongadze, but was interested in facts; the first one who was not biased”.
+The lawyer of Myroslava Gongadze, the wife of the journalist, Valentyna Telichenko told about Stolyarchuk: "One of the witnesses said that Yuriy Stolyarchuk was the first one who did not want to collect negative information about Georgiy Gongadze, but was interested in facts; the first one who was not biased."

 Counter-actions against counterfeit goods

-On March 1, 2016 one of the largest supplies of counterfeit cigarettes produced in so-called Donetsk People Republic and amounted to more than 4 million UAH was detained via Department of investigation and supervision of criminal proceedings in spheres of state service and property of Prosecutor General's office of Ukraine headed by Yuriy Stolyarchuk.
+On March 1, 2016 one of the largest supplies of counterfeit cigarettes produced in so-called Donetsk People Republic and amounted to more than ₴4 million was detained via Department of investigation and supervision of criminal proceedings in spheres of state service and property of Prosecutor General's office of Ukraine headed by Yuriy Stolyarchuk.

 While conducting urgent investigative measures car branded “URAL” was detained together with semitrailer.
 It was heading towards Kyiv escorted by staff of special patrol police forces “Kyiv”.
-There were counterfeit goods in the car – about 400 000 packs of cigarettes amounted to more than 4 million UAH.
+There were counterfeit goods in the car – about 400 000 packs of cigarettes amounted to more than ₴4 million.
 Criminal proceeding under Art.
 204 of Criminal Code of Ukraine was opened (illegal storage and transportation with intent to sell excisable goods).

-Counter actions against arms traffic
+Counter-actions against arms traffic

-Special operation in order to confiscate illegal weapons and ammunition in ATO zone was conducted on 25 February 2016 by Department of investigation and supervision of criminal proceedings in spheres of state service and property of Prosecutor General's office of Ukraine headed by Yuriy Stolyarchuk in cooperation with Chief Military Prosecutor's Office of Ukraine.
+Special operation in order to confiscate illegal weapons and ammunition in ATO zone was conducted on 25 February 2016 by department of investigation and supervision of criminal proceedings in spheres of state service and property of prosecutor general's office of Ukraine headed by Stolyarchuk in cooperation with chief military prosecutor's office of Ukraine.

 One of the largest stock of weapons in recent years was confiscated: 65 kg of TNT, 112 zinc cases of 14,5 mm bullets, 196 cases, 3610 items; 12,7 mm bullets – 64 cases; 7,62 mm bullets x 54 – 19 cases, 1464 items; 30 mm bullets – 670 items, 27 cases; 7 anti-tank missiles; 29 anti-tank mines TM62m; 6 antipersonnel mines MOH50; 480 grenades; 14 anti-tank mines KZOZ; 6 fragmentation mines; 4 cumulative devices k35; 20 kg of plastid; 98 RPG-7 missiles.